Avogadro/two.avogadro.cc/source/install/flatpak.md

 Plugins for Avogadro are mostly written in Python and are run behind-the-scenes using a Python interpreter.
 In other versions of Avogadro, it is possible to ask Avogadro to use a specific Python interpreter, and therefore also to use the associated virtual environment, allowing users to reuse already-installed versions of large Python packages if they wish.

-The way filesystems are handled means that this does not work in the Flatpak version of Avogadro.
+The way filesystems are handled means that this does not work in the Flatpak version of Avogadro, with no known workaround.

 Note that Python plugins work with the Flatpak without any problems!
 The Avogadro Flatpak includes a Python interpreter, as well as Pixi, which Avogadro uses to maintain its own Python environments and run plugins within the sandbox.